LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

    :- end_object.

-This is the recommended way of calling a category predicate that can be specialized/overridden in a descendant object as the predicate definition lookup will start from *self*.
+This is the recommended way of calling a category predicate that can be specialized/overridden in a descendant object, as the predicate definition lookup will start from *self*.

 A direct call to a predicate definition found in an imported category can